kildem/pwa-workshop-docs/other-apis.md

 - [Step 7 - Making app installable](practice-step7.md)
 - **Review of other APIs to build a native-like app**

-# Other APIs

-## Review of other APIs to build a native-like app
+# Review of other APIs to build a native-like app

 We've covered the most basic and commonly used features that can dramatically improve the user experience.
 But this is far from a complete set of APIs and specifications from the ever-growing family of PWA capabilities of the web platform.
 For the sake of completeness, consider some of them.